 Also, when thinking to decide what is more important to you – resources or price.
 Do you want just to get something cheap as it gets, or do you know that resources are an important part here?
 Notice that shared hosting will be the cheapest, but it will not provide as many resources as dedicated or cloud.

 When we started to talk about cloud hosting, it is pretty important to notice that it will be more scalable and cost-efficient than other hosting types.
 So as in this case, price shouldn’t be an issue.

-Also, most of the companies are worried about their privacy, so as you should be too.
+Also, most companies are worried about their privacy, so you should be too.
 Different hosting types have different security measures, as well.
 For example, if you know that privacy is of high importance to you – VPS, cloud, or dedicated hosting will help you to ensure this.

 Despite all the factors mentioned, you should think about performance issues as well.
 The first thing that I suggest concentrating on is traffic.
 You should calculate the approximate traffic resources that your website will need.
 For example, small websites that are not really popular usually do not require many resources, which means that shared or VPS hosting will be fine.
 However, those big online projects as e-commerce will require dedicated or even cloud hosting.

 Also, think about what should be included, or what you will want to include in your server.
 Let me give you an example: if you run a server and require server root access or you are going to install your own software and applications – you should sign up for VPS, Cloud, or dedicated hosting.
 In this case, shared hosting will not give you those possibilities.